How to Understand The Design of Mainframes

 “One of the less reliable vendors in the mainframe replacement business was quite keen on announcing that it had achieved “5 nines availability, apart from planned downtime” – which turned out to be rather different to what 5 nines availability meant in the mainframe world, where you could change operating systems without bringing the system down, you didn’t need to patch the operating system every week and unplanned downtime of a few minutes a year worried your vendor.”

 On-premises servers are purchased not as turnkey but more as a kit.
-They must be assembled with a series of other hardware components to make a useful emergent property that functions.
-They must have virtualization software and other software to run even at low levels of utilization.
-On the other hand, mainframes can be plugged into a wall and to communications connections and be ready to use.
-The high quality of the mainframe components means that it naturally stays up without adjustment for long periods of time.
+They must be assembled with other hardware components to make an applicable emergent property that functions.
+They must have virtualization and other software to run even at low utilization levels.
+On the other hand, mainframes can be plugged into a wall and into communications connections and be ready to use.
+The high quality of the mainframe components means that they naturally stay up without adjustment for long periods.
 This is the opposite of server farms with lower quality but far less expensive components being replaced as a matter of routine.
-The reliability of mainframes is evidenced by the fact that companies put their most essential workloads on mainframes.
+The reliability of mainframes is evidenced by companies putting their most essential workloads on them.
 Standard practice in many companies is to have just two mainframes.
-Each at a different location, the second being the backup mainframe.
+Each is at a different location, the second being the backup mainframe.

 Overall, because of their design, mainframes have a mean time between the failure of decades.
 Yet, their low maintenance and high availability and the fact that there are examples of mainframes working and doing their jobs for 50 years are a bit unstimulating for the modern IT sensibilities that are looking for far sexier items to focus their attention.